Mitsui O.S.K. Lines Partners with Another Dutch Floating Wind Tech Developer

 Dutch floating wind technology developer TouchWind and Japanese shipping company Mitsui O.S.K.
 Lines (MOL) have joined forces on the development of TouchWind’s floating wind technology.

-According to information on TouchWind’s website, its design also decreases mast production costs.
+On its website, TouchWind states that its design also decreases mast production costs.

 “TouchWind’s rotor pulls the mast, which results in less conflicting forces within the construction.
 This makes it possible to make the windmill lighter and more elegant, but most important: a mast that is estimated to be 50% cheaper than that of any current model of wind turbines”, the company states on the website.

 According to TouchWind’s Founder and CEO, Rikus van de Klippe, the cooperation with MOL could enable the company to roll out the one-piece rotor floating wind turbine faster and in multiple markets.

 “Also, I look forward to the joint future technology development with MOL in order to further increase efficiency and achieve cost reduction, especially in Operation & Maintenance at sea level”, Rikus van de Klippe said.

 The Japanese company said collaboration with TouchWind was in line with its expansion into offshore wind.

 “The unique concept of TouchWind shows high potential of increasing the utilization rate and efficiency of wind farms as well as reducing wind turbine costs thanks to its innovative design.
 I believe that the collaboration with TouchWind will bring opportunities to MOL to develop efficient and competitive floating offshore wind farm projects”, said Masayuki Sugiyama, General Manager of Wind Power Projects Unit at MOL.